 We provide a monthly payment to reimburse your business expenses while you are disabled.
-You can take Business Expense in conjunction with Income Protection or as stand-alone insurance.

 Income Protection Plan

 We provide a replacement income when Sickness or Injury prevents you from working.

 We offer two levels of cover:

 - Income Protection Plan includes a range of standard benefits to offer you a basic level of income cover. - Income Protection Plan Plus includes all the standard benefits above plus a number of other benefits to provide comprehensive income cover.